-Talented lodge chef, Sterling, served three excellent meals a day.
-The lodge is all-inclusive and everything we needed was provided.
+Talented chef, Sterling, served three excellent meals a day.
+Our all-inclusive tree house resort provided we needed for a superb stay in the jungle.
 We never had the same meal twice.
 Breakfast was fruit, cold meats, cheese, breads with fresh juice and coffee.
 It set us up nicely for a day of jungle excursions.

-I’ll tell you more in my next post about the jungle excursions and what we saw and did.
-There’s a massive amount to experience on the Treehouse Lodge tours so they deserve a separate post.
+We experienced some amazing jungle excursions during our stay at Tree House Lodge.
+There’s a massive amount to experience on their tours.
 Want to hear about wild pink dolphins on The Amazon River?
 How about the time we met a sloth; spotted three different types of monkey and encountered a giant river otter?
-Thought so, you might want to stay tuned…
+Read about our wildlife spotting adventures.

 Where’s the most unusual place you’ve stayed?
 Let me know in the comments below – I might have to check it out myself.